Project Start Date

 High-Resolution Coupled Atmosphere-Ocean-Wave Regional Climate Projections for Ireland

+This project is funded under the EPA Research Programme 2021-2030 [and co-funded by Met Éireann, the Marine Institute and the Office of Public Works (OPW)].
+The EPA Research Programme is a Government of Ireland initiative funded by the Department of the Environment, Climate and Communications.
 This project is aimed at the successful downscaling of both ERA5 and an ensemble of CMIP6 datasets (e.g. EC-Earth r11i1p1f1) to, ultimately, a spatial resolution of 4km for Ireland using coupled model(s) (e.g. COAWST).
-The research is funded by the EPA, Met Éireann, Marine Institute and OPW.

 Increasing greenhouse gas (GHG) emissions and changing land use are having a significant effect on the Earth’s climate.
 The Intergovernmental Panel on Climate Change (IPCC) has concluded that “warming of the climate system is unequivocal” and estimate a rise in global mean surface temperatures by the late 21st century of between 0.3 and 4.8°C with European mean temperatures projected to exceed the global mean.
 The authors project the median temperature over Ireland for the period 2046-2065 to increase by 1–1.5°C in future summers, and by 0.5–1.5°C in future winters under the Representative Concentration Pathways (RCP) 4.5 scenario.
 The global water cycle is also projected to change significantly, with increases in disparity between wet and dry regions, as well as wet and dry seasons, with some regional exceptions .